We Educate | We Engage | We Inspire

 Women for Good educates, engages, and inspires giving to improve the lives of women and girls in Black Hawk County.
-Established in 1999 at the Community Foundation of Northeast Iowa, Women for Good (formerly Women in Philanthropy) grants to nonprofit organizations changing the lives of women and girls every year through the Women's Fund endowment.
+Established in 1999 at the Community Foundation of Northeast Iowa, Women for Good grants to nonprofit organizations changing the lives of women and girls every year through the Women's Fund endowment.
 Women for Good was established with a $50,000 donation from local philanthropist, Pauline Barrett, who saw a vision and purpose for this program.
-Since then, through membership dues and donations, the Women’s Fund endowment has granted over $115,000 to programs and projects impacting women and girls.
-As the need continues to grow, learn how you can help.
+Since then, through membership dues and donations, the Women’s Fund endowment has granted over $200,000 to programs and projects (see the full list) impacting women and girls.
+We know we can do more, together!

-Annual membership dues are $150 and support the Women's Fund, a permanent endowment fund held with the Community Foundation of Northeast Iowa, to benefit projects supporting women and girls in the areas of education and literacy, violence and safety, health and healthcare, and poverty and homelessness. $100 is tax deductible and is also eligible for a 25% state tax credit.
-Any amount given above and beyond the $150 membership will be matched dollar for dollar, up to $75,000, as part of the Women's Fund Matching Gift Campaign.
+Annual membership dues are $150 and support the Women's Fund, a permanent endowment fund held with the Community Foundation of Northeast Iowa, to benefit projects supporting women and girls in the areas of education and literacy, violence and safety, health and healthcare, and poverty and homelessness. $100 is tax-deductible and is also eligible for a 25% state tax credit.

 "I have always been passionate about my community and philanthropy.
 I believe if you want to live in a great community, you have to add your time and talents to make it great."

 - Nina Hamer, member since 2018

 “I knew this would be a good opportunity to connect with other women in our community and to learn more about the ways that we really can do good for the girls that are growing up in this next generation.” - Ashlyn Jungwirth, member since 2021